-This project evaluates districts and neighborhoods where ETRs intersect with vulnerable communities that may be disproportionately affected by an earthquake or other disaster (e.g., more heavily damaged areas or limited access to medical care facilities).
+The needs of vulnerable populations must be addressed in all phases of emergencies.
+In this report, the term vulnerable populations describes people who have existing vulnerabilities (regarding age, income, race, ethnicity, language, disability or mobility) that are often exacerbated during an emergency.
+This project evaluates census tracts and block group where ETRs intersect with higher concentrations of vulnerable communities that may be disproportionately affected by an earthquake or other disaster (e.g., more heavily damaged areas or limited access to medical care facilities).
 Future planning will need to acknowledge where the inequities in emergency preparedness and response would occur, and therefore, specifically address diversity, equity, and inclusion in transportation aspects of emergency response and recovery planning.

-Input from community leaders identified the need to ensure this body of work is relevant to community disaster preparedness activities and that there are clear lines of communication about how ETRs are implemented in the overall disaster planning at the regional and local levels.
-Though most leaders understand the need for the RETR project, many emphasized that there are current infrastructure improvements in communities that need to be addressed, and future infrastructure improvement plans should balance the local needs of these emergency routes with helping local communities to prepare for disasters.
-This is an opportunity to consider current community needs when improving the resilience of RETRs.
+Early input from community leaders identified the need to ensure this body of work is relevant to community disaster preparedness activities and that there are clear lines of communication about how ETRs are implemented in the overall disaster planning at the regional and local levels.
+Though most leaders understand the need for the